ContentMine/meta/README.md

 # meta

+Please do not push code to this repository.

-A repository in which to file and fix meta issues (issues affecting more than one ContentMine repo or project)
+Instead, please use the [issue tracker](https://github.com/ContentMine/meta/issues) to file, discuss and fix issues affecting more than one ContentMine repo or project.